 Smithsonian's National Air and Space Museum Steven F. Udvar-Hazy Center

 The Smithsonian's National Air and Space Museum has a fantastic collection showcasing stories about amazing African American history makers (among other historically excluded groups) in the aviation and space fields.
 Learn about Bessie Coleman, the first Black woman to earn a pilot's license, or Mae Jemison, the first Black woman to fly into space.
-You'll also find learning resources, videos, and upcoming programs to do a deeper dive into these stories.
-When you visit in person, you'll find the world’s largest collection of aviation artifacts which includes tributes to the Tuskegee Airmen, the heroic African American pilots of World War II.
+You'll also find learning resources, videos, and upcoming programs that offer a deeper dive into these stories.
+When you visit in person, you'll find the world’s largest collection of aviation artifacts, which includes tributes to the Tuskegee Airmen, the heroic African American pilots of World War II.

 Where: Chantilly, Fairfax County, Virginia